 Keeper Aide: Reptile Discovery Center

-Shifts are available Mondays, Wednesdays and Fridays from 8 a.m. to 3 p.m.
-There are no weekend opportunities at this time.
+Shifts are available daily from 8 a.m. to 3 p.m.
 Volunteers must be able to commit to at least one shift per week for a minimum of one year.

 These positions are highly competitive, and there are limited spaces available.
 Submission of an application is not a guarantee of placement.
 Applicants will be interviewed by keeper staff, and those who are provisionally accepted will undergo background checks, including fingerprinting, as a requirement for approval as a keeper aide.
 Once accepted, volunteers must submit proof of required vaccinations, including tetanus and a negative TB test, to the Smithsonian's National Zoo's health unit.